 “Are you sure you are ready?”
-Iain asked Cygnus as they dressed for their attempt at escaping.
+Iain asked Cygnus as they dressed for their escape.
 Iain decided to pull on his leather jacket.
-He didn’t want to leave it behind.
-There was so little of his past life left.
-He checked his pocket to make sure he had his wallet, keys, cell phon.
-“Your vision still doesn’t seem that great,” he told her.
+He didn’t want to leave it behind as there was so little of his past life that he had been abducted with.
+He checked his pocket to make sure he had his wallet, keys, smartphone.
+“Your vision still doesn’t seem that great.”

-It had been thirty-six hours and, while Cygnus’ eyes had healed, she still seemed to be behaving as though everything around her was a blur.
+It had been thirty-six hours and, while Cygnus’ eyes had visibly healed, she still seemed to be behaving as though everything around her was a blur.
 They’d had a little trouble getting down to one of the unmonitored decks for what they’d intimated loudly to the Skipper, Arc and Arl was a little nookie.
-Well, that had been partially true.
+Well, they were going to do that, too.
+Why not?

 As a perfect example, she seemed to be having trouble with her top, and about to put it on backwards.
 Iain helped her turn the thing around.

 “We should wait,” he decided.
 “Just a few more hours.”

 “No, we can’t wait any longer,” Cygnus insisted, offering him that unfocused stare she’d been giving ever since stating she could see again.
 “This ship is moving at about two hundred cee at the moment.
 And we are going to only skim the Lesser Xemorian Bubble for a few hours.
 Wait any longer and it could be years before we pass another inhabited region, maybe decades depending on where this ship is headed.
 Do you really want to wait decades for your next chance?”

 “I’ll be fine, sweetie,” she reached to pat his cheek, he directed her palm to the proper place.
 “Really.
 At least by the time we’re off the ship.
 Or a week or two at the most.”

 She then spent a few moments re-adjusting her top, then held her hands out in front of here.

 “How many do you see?”
 Iain asked her.